Chasing Truth: Chapter 22

 Posted on 21/11/2014

 Yet again to Mari’s surprise, Tyler didn’t take off after she agreed to give them another shot.
 Instead, he turned on soft music and warmed up her dinner just as he would’ve before all of the craziness started.
 When the food was ready he sat down at the table with her, declining anything of his own.
-She just dug into her plate when he balanced his chair on two legs and spoke.
+She just dug into her plate when he rested his arms on the table and spoke.

 “I’m guessing you and your family have talked about Blake.”

 “Yeah, a couple of times.
-I talked to Gage and Raoul about it again tonight.
-He wants to visit.”
+We talked about it again tonight.
+We’re going to be meeting soon I guess.”

 Her fork hovered just in front of her mouth and her brow furrowed.
-“That’s what Gage said.”
+“That’s what I’m understanding.
+Raoul didn’t say anything about me going to him.”

 His words reminded her he knew far more about her father than she did.